gamozolabs/fzero_fuzzer/README.md

 infinite supply of random numbers.
 There is no limitation on the output size and the buffer will dynamically grow as the input is created.

+# Unsafe code

+This project uses a small amount of `unsafe` code to provide the same semantics of `extend_from_slice` but in a much faster way (over 4x faster).
+Not quite sure why it's much faster, but if you are uncomfortable with `unsafe` code, feel free to set `SAFE_ONLY` to `true` at the top of `src/lib.rs`.
+This will restrict this fuzzer to only generate safe code.
+I don't think this is necessary but who knows :)

 # Performance

 The performance of this tool is separated into multiple categories.
 One is the